sysdiglabs/terraform-aws-secure-for-cloud/examples/single-account/README.md

-# Sysdig Secure for Cloud in AWS :: Single-Account
+# Sysdig Secure for Cloud in AWS :: Single-Account on ECS Fargate Service

-Deploy Sysdig Secure for Cloud in a single AWS account.
+Deploy Sysdig Secure for Cloud in a single AWS account

 All the required resources and workloads will be run under the same AWS account.